olttwa/olttwa.github.com/source/_posts/2017-10-02-load-balancing-in-grpc-for-frontend-backend-communication-part-1.markdown

 I won't mention the reasons for not choosing HAProxy or NGINX.
 [Envoyproxy](http://envoyproxy.github.io/) wins hands-down because it fit the following use-cases we needed:

 - Our frontend application can switch to HTTP/1.1 based REST apis anytime it wants😍 Envoy supports a gRPC bridge filter that allows gRPC requests to be sent to Envoy over HTTP/1.1.
 Envoy then translates the requests to HTTP/2 for transport to the target server.
 The response is translated back to HTTP/1.1[^4]
+- If we decide to switch to `Application level LB`, only envoy has support for that in HTTP/2.
 - Future of Envoy is promising[^5]
 - Has first class support for HTTP/2
 - Hot restarts